York Knights: 2016–2018: Closure threat

-Back in the Championship
+2018–2025: Back in the Championship

 York finished the 2021 RFL Championship season in 9th place.
 The following year, the club reached the playoffs by finishing sixth.
-However, a month before the playoffs began on the 21 August 2022, York suffered a club record 100-4 loss against Leigh.
+However, a month before the playoffs began on the 21 August 2022, York suffered a club record 100–4 loss against Leigh.
 In the playoffs, York upset Halifax in the first week to set up another match against Leigh.
-On this occasion, York were defeated 70-10 which ended their season.
+On this occasion, York were defeated 70–10 which ended their season.

+In the following two years, York would qualify for the playoffs.
+In 2025, the club enjoyed one of their best seasons finishing top of the table at the end of the regular season and also winning the 1895 Cup.
+York would play against Toulouse Olympique in the Championship grand final where they would lose 10–8.

+2025–present: Promotion to Super League

+Following the 2025 season, in which York finished as League Leaders and runners-up, York were promoted to the Super League for 2026 as a result of the league's expansion to 14 teams, representing a return to top-flight rugby league in the city since the original club's relegation from Division One at the end of the 1985-86 season.

 Stadiums

 2002–2014: Huntington Stadium

 The Knights played their first game at Huntington Stadium on 19 January 2003.
 It had previously been the home ground of York Wasps until they were dissolved in 2002.
 The capacity was 3,428 and the stadium also had an athletics track.
 The Knights left the stadium at the end of the 2014 season and it was later demolished to allow for the building of York Community Stadium which is on the same site.